What is ergonomics?

 - Use a luggage cart with wheels when possible.

-- Use a firm pillow behind your child's back to scoot him or her toward the front of the chair.
+If needed, use a firm pillow behind your child's back to scoot your child toward the front of the chair.

 - Avoid glare on the monitor screen.